 When you submit a cache page for review, add a Reviewer Note.
 Describe your geocache location, container, and how it is hidden.
 The more information you give, the fewer questions will need to be asked and the faster the review process will go.

 You and your reviewer should communicate by posting Reviewer Notes.
 Reviewer Notes appear as logs on the unpublished cache page and are emailed to the address in your account.
 Reviewer Notes are automatically removed when the cache is published, along with any photos attached to them.

 There are no precedents for placing geocaches.
 Past publication of a similar geocache is not justification for publication of a new geocache.
 If a geocache was published that you feel violated the guidelines, you may report it.
-However, the existing geocache may have been placed prior to a guideline change, and may be grandfathered.
+However, the existing geocache may have been placed prior to a guideline change, and may be a legacy cache type.

 Cache pages perceived to promote an agenda or highlight a cause will not be published.
 Geocaching is a fun, family-friendly game, not a platform for promoting a cause.
 Agendas are often religious, political, social, or charitable, but aren't limited to these.
 Also, cache pages cannot require or encourage players to place more caches.